 - If you find yourself turning away from God, frustrated or down on yourself or blaming others, this is the study for you.

 - It is too easy to go through our busy lives choosing to focus on the myriad of things we have going on and the emotions we feel instead of our relationship with God.
-But there was a time when you were close to God.
-Would do anything for Him and worked to be close to him.
+But can you think of a time when you were close to God, would do anything for him and worked to be close to him?
 How do you get there again?

 Where are you choosing to turn instead of God?

-- Worries, money/success and desires for many other choke out God’s Word and it takes spiritual work to not allow this to happen in our lives.
+- Worries, money/success and desires for other things choke out God’s Word.
+It takes spiritual work to not allow this to happen in our lives.

-- We end up physically present, but our hearts and minds are somewhere else.
+- We end up physically present at church or at religious events, but our hearts and minds are somewhere else.
 Does this describe you?

 This scripture promises that if we turn back to God by hearing his word, believing it and living it we will have a fruitful life.